 Bachelor’s degree; or equivalent combination of training and experience.
 All degrees must be received from appropriately accredited institutions.

-The candidate should have excellent verbal and written communication skills with ability to interact with clinical investigators, laboratory personnel, study sponsors, IRB, Office of Clinical Trials, and support staff.
+The candidate should have strong verbal and written communication skills with ability to interact with clinical investigators, laboratory personnel, study sponsors, IRB, Office of Clinical Trials, and support staff.
 Working knowledge of medical terminology, techniques and methodologies used in developing, coordinating and managing clinical research projects.
-Applicant must have a working knowledge of FDA Code of Federal Regulations (CFR) and International Conference on Harmonisation Good Clinical Practice (ICHGCP) as well as familiarity with local, state and federal guidelines governing clinical trials.
 Applicant should have a working knowledge of database management and spreadsheets.
 Ability to learn quickly, work independently and efficiently with minimal supervision, prioritize tasks, and work under deadline pressure.
-Flexibility is required for intermittent evening and weekend hours as needed for patient enrollment after normal business hours.
+Must be highly analytical and able to solve highly complex problems with relevant research experience.

 The University of North Carolina at Chapel Hill is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, race, national origin, religion, sex, sexual orientation, or status as a protected veteran.